Oscar Harrison: Ocean Colour Scene

 After the disbanding of The Boys and the Fanatics, Fowler and Harrison were part of another, new band called Ocean Colour Scene.
 This band featured Simon Fowler on lead vocals and acoustic guitar and Oscar Harrison on the drums, with the addition of lead guitar player Steve Cradock and bassist Damon Minchella.

 Ocean Colour Scene were hugely successful during the Britpop era.
 They were signed with record label Phfftt, who were later bought out by larger label Phonogram, before signing with other labels such as Island Records and eventually creating their own label, Moseley Shoals Records.

 Harrison played the drums with Ocean Colour Scene as they played alongside artists such as Oasis, Paul Weller and others.
 Harrison himself said that he looked up to The Who's drummer, Keith Moon.

 Harrison has also played a lot of acoustic sessions; playing the piano with vocalist Fowler, as well as singing and playing the guitar for songs such as "Profit in Peace".
 Harrison composed and arranged all the parts of song "Don't Play", and programmed the instruments onto a Korg synthesizer.

 Harrison first sang lead vocals for Ocean Colour Scene on a cover of the Bob Andy song, "My Time".

 In 2016, Harrison joined the lineup of Ranking Roger's The Beat as drummer.

 Personal life

 Harrison was born to Isaac and Susan Harrison.
 He is the eldest of four children alongside his siblings Rose, Peter and Paul Harrison.
 Harrison currently resides with a girlfriend in Edgbaston.
-He has five sons, Leon (percussionist and Drummer of Midlands band Marquis Drive) and Damon, Louie, Isaac and Theo.
+He has five sons, Leon (percussionist and Drummer of Midlands band The Inner Circles) and Damon, Louie, Isaac and Theo.
 Three daughters Cherelle, Fern and Ruby.

 Harrison said that his biggest ambition is to live on a house boat and he is obsessed with gadgets.
 He is an Aston Villa football fan and a regular golfer.